ElenaCoder/JavaScript30-Projects/project-02-CSS-JS-Clock/README.md

 ---
 ## About the project

 The CSS and JS Clock project is a simple web application that has a clock with three hands - one each for the seconds, minutes, and hours.
 The hands are styled using CSS transforms and are updated in real-time using JavaScript.
+The project also includes functionality that allows the user to launch a "tick" sound for the second hand.

 ## Technologies used